joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 1. As I climb the ladder of expertise, I'll interact with buyers who are higher up the org chart.
 What do these buyers care about?
 What worries them?
 What would address those cares and worries?
 2. If my goal is to demonstrate my ability to deliver a reliable, effective solution to their needs and concerns, what gift of organized, useful information or data-based insight could I give these buyers?
 What would lead them to say "Wow, if this person did *this*, they must be a really good option for helping us build a solution to that same problem!"

 This kind of research can benefit your business, and it can benefit you.
 What you learn, and the mental and human connections you build by doing this kind of research can be very valuable.
 The disciplined objectivity that you cultivate from doing research can also be very personally beneficial.

 A final note on research.
 As mine used to be, your mental picture of research is probably heavily influenced by science and academia.
 While peer-reviewed, statistically valid research is the baseline in those fields, you do *not* need to live up to the same standard in order to create value for yourself and your prospective clients.

 The book that changed my thinking about all of this is titled _How to Measure Anything_, by Douglas Hubbard.
 I'll summarize a few of the key point below, and if those pique your interest then do give Douglas' book a read.
 It will give you a much more useful view of how research and measurement work in the world of business.

-* **Measurement reduces uncertainty**: This definition of measurement makes it possible to view the whole idea of measurement differently because instead of trying to achieve an artificially high level of precision, you are simply looking at measurement as a way to reduce uncertainty.
+* **Measurement reduces uncertainty**: This definition of measurement makes it possible to view the whole idea of measurement differently because instead of trying to achieve an artificially (perhaps also impossibly) high level of precision, you are simply looking at measurement as a way to reduce uncertainty.
 This allows us to think of many many things that we might have previously considered to be beyond measurement as phenomenon that we can measure.
 * **The rule of five**: There is a 93.75% chance that the median of a population is between the smallest and largest values in any random sample of five from that population.
 Takeaway: it's a lot easier than you think to achieve useful confidence in a measurement.
 * **Single Sample Majority Rule** (i.e., The Urn of Mystery Rule): Given maximum uncertainty about a population proportion— such that you believe the proportion could be anything between 0% and 100% with all values being equally likely— there is a 75% chance that a single randomly selected sample is from the majority of the population.
 * One way to underestimate the amount of available data is to assume that only direct answers to our questions are useful.
 Takeaway: proxy measurements can be very useful.
 * Mathematically speaking, when you know almost nothing, almost anything will tell you something.
 * The first few observations are usually the highest payback in uncertainty reduction for a given amount of effort.
 * Don’t assume that the only way to reduce your uncertainty is to use an impractically sophisticated method.
 Are you trying to get published in a peer-reviewed journal, or are you just trying to reduce your uncertainty about a real-life business decision?
-(Hint: it’s the latter :) )
+(Hint: it’s the latter,)
 * Prior to making a measurement, we need to answer the following:
 	* What is the decision this measurement is supposed to support?
 	* What is the definition of the thing being measured in terms of observable consequences and how, exactly, does this thing matter to the decision being asked (i.e., how do we compute outcomes based on the value of this variable)?